blog image

 Sales

 Sales teams want to achieve results, and they want to build the commercial relationships that will help them achieve these.
-But this is about much more than building a rapport with retail partners.
-It’s about developing a strategy for growth, that encompasses trade promotions, pricing optimization, and trade investments.
+But this is about much more than building rapport with retail partners.
+It’s about developing a strategy for growth that encompasses trade promotions, pricing optimization, and trade investments.

 Marketing